cmpute/audio-codec-benchmark/readme.md

 For missing encoder or decoder, [`ffmpeg (4.3.1-2020-11-19 x64)`](https://www.gyan.dev/ffmpeg/builds/) is used.
 Also note that OptimFrog encoding and decoding always crashes for me, and the dual stream encoding cannot preserve lossless audio (due to the crash , I guess).

 # Run your own benchmark
-The script can run regardless of your OS, but the preset codecs and included binaries are for Windows.
+The script can run regardless of your OS, but the preset codecs parameters and included binaries are for Windows.
 You will need Python 3 and following libraries installed to run the benchmark.
 - `numpy`
 - `scipy`
 - `librosa`
 - `matplotlib`

+In order to run the benchmark, you have to
+1. Change the audio sources in the `test.py`
+2. Collect missing dlls for `qaac` as mentioned above
+3. Then execute `python test.py`

 There are several things you can customize in test.py
 - Change codecs parameters by change `lossless_codecs` and `lossy_codecs` dictionaries.